MANAGING A MOLD INFESTATION: GUIDELINES FOR DISASTER RESPONSE

-Planning and preventive measures that should be taken into account to mitigate the likelihood and severity of a mold outbreak include:
+Planning and preventive measures that mitigate the likelihood and severity of a mold outbreak include:

 • Regarding new acquisitions: Will new material be accepted if it arrives with mold?
 Does the institution have a space separate from collections storage where new acquisitions can be placed and monitored for possibility of mold growth (and pest infestation)?
 All new acquisitions should be quarantined and carefully inspected for mold or insect activity.